 The cargo insurance market has been transitioning from nearly two years of flat market conditions into a softening phase.
-This shift began in the second quarter of 2024, and the outlook indicates that rate reductions will likely continue into 2025.
+This shift began in the second guarter of 2024, and the outlook indicates that rate reductions will likely continue into 2025.

-Delegated authority arrangements, such as binders, facilities, consortiums and MGAs, have made a comeback, giving brokers and insureds more options.
-This includes some markets offering Presently, single-digit rate reductions are common for clean renewal 100% lines on accounts with limits up to \$50M, which signifies the insurers' aggressive push for growth and willingness to take on business, hovering around 5% with the potential to reach as high as 10% depending on the nature of the risk and the level of competition. substantial exposures.
+Presently, single-digit rate reductions are common for clean renewal business, hovering around 5% with the potential to reach as high as 10% depending on the nature of the risk and the level of competition.